GeoEthics, Geoscience, Geoscientists, and the Geoscience Professions

 The geosciences encompass the study of the history, materials, and processes of the complex Earth system, and play a central role in contributing to the safety, health, and welfare of humanity.
 The Earth system is open, heterogeneous, dynamic and complex.
 Geoscientists must be equipped to address the concepts of "deep time", work on spatial scales from atomic to planetary, make inferences from an incomplete geologic record, and deal with ambiguity and uncertainty in their professional work.
 The realities of work in the geosciences presents many challenges that confront issues of GeoEthics: how we do our Science, how we interact with other scientists, how we communicate our results to the public.
 A more comprehensive presentation of the nature of the geosciences can be found in the InTeGrate module on Teaching the Methods of Geoscience.

 Codes of Ethics of Professional Societies

-The American Geosciences Institute has recently developed a Guidelines for Ethical Professional Conduct (Acrobat (PDF) 105kB Nov4 14)–this is a draft report that has been submitted to the AGI member societies for their endorsement in May 2015.
+The American Geosciences Institute has recently developed a Guidelines for Ethical Professional Conduct--these recommendations have been endorsed by over 30 AGI member societies.
 A companion document provides information on Development of the American Geosciences Institute Guidelines for Ethical Professional Conduct: History, Context, and Intended Use (Acrobat (PDF) 85kB Nov4 14)

 Responsible Conduct of Research